Soccer players who played for Boca Juniors and Villarreal CF

 Like Riquelme, Martín Palermo would also go through Villarreal C.F.
 Between two stages for Boca Juniors.
 So we'll start at the beginning.

 In Boca he lived some wonderful years leaving an indelible memory in the memory and hearts of the fans of La Mitad Más Uno.
-236 goals in 404 matches.
+236 goals in 404 parties.
 Definitely, one of those players to frame on the walls of La Bombonera.

-But nevertheless, something differentiates him from Riquelme, and it is that his stage in Spain was not so successful.
+However, something differentiates him from Riquelme, and it is that his stage in Spain was not so successful.
 The Argentine striker signed for 1.200 million pesetas (about a few 7 millions of euros) for Villarreal in the 2001, where he played until 2003, before putting on the Betis shirt the same year, that of Alavés in 2004 and to return to Argentina to retire in the team of his life, the Boca Juniors.

 His arrival at the Castellón team was a surprise for the fans, for journalists and even for compatriots.
 “Palermo to Villarreal? fuck me!
 I'm not saying this disrespecting Villarreal, but because Martin Palermo, after the two goals he scored against Real Madrid in the Intercontinental Cup final, he deserves a club with history or a high level, like naples, or one who fights for the highest.
 Villarreal is doing very well, but it has no weight or tradition.
 Palermo deserves something very different”, Maradona said when he found out about the signing.

 Martín Palermo had a promising start within the Submarine, marking 6 goals in 17 games in his first season, starting the next campaign with 3 goals in his first 5 matches and being decisive in Copa del Rey matches.
-But nevertheless, a fracture of the tibia and fibula after a wall fell on him in the Levante stadium, caused his soccer level to drop considerably and that those 5 so many were their last seeing the course door.
+However, a fracture of the tibia and fibula after a wall fell on him in the Levante stadium, caused his soccer level to drop considerably and that those 5 so many were their last seeing the course door.
 And although it was tried to recover in 2003, it was no longer the same.
 17 goals in three seasons were no longer worth, so he ended up signing for Real Betis Balompié for the season 2003-2004.